 Pet emergencies can happen any day of the week at any time.
-At Waukesha Walk-In Vet Clinic, our emergency pet clinic is open seven days a week.
+At Waukesha Walk-In Vet Clinic, our urgent care pet clinic is open Monday through Saturday.
 We are committed to providing the highest standard of care for your pet, whether they are dealing with an unexpected illness, injury or serious health problem.

 If you think your pet is facing an emergency, we strongly recommend that you call us at 262-549-2000 instead of filling out our online contact form so we can tend to your needs immediately.
 That way, our staff will be ready for your pet’s arrival so they can provide medical care quickly.